amygurski/100-days-of-code/log.md

 **Today's Progress**: Data structures in JS on freeCodeCamp

-**Thoughts:** Good progress today on the Javascript section of freeCodeCamp even though there are no exercises to show for it.
+**Thoughts:** Good progress today on the Javascript section of freeCodeCamp even though there is no coding work to show for it.

 ### Day 12: October 26, 2019